ukhsa-collaboration/ena_submission/README.md

   E.g. for fastq submission (otherwise use -F prefix_name)

-    python ena_submission.py -x all -i /SOME/PATH/fastqs -r phe_mycoplasma -f /SOME/PATH/data_file_for_ena_submission.txt -o /SOME/PATH/ena_submission -a /SOME/PATH/title_and_abstract_for_ena.txt -user Webin-40432 -pass XXXXX
+    python ena_submission.py -x all -i /SOME/PATH/files_to_upload -r phe_mycoplasma -f /SOME/PATH/data_file_for_ena_submission.txt -o /SOME/PATH/ena_submission -a /SOME/PATH/title_and_abstract_for_ena.txt -user Webin-YYYYY -pass XXXXX

   You may wish to run each step individually.
 These are the different steps you may run manually: